 - Install a stem that is height-adjustable.
 This way, you only need to loosen one screw on the go to change the position of your arms and hands.

 - Take the bike fitting very seriously!
-The longer you sit in the saddle, the more important a well-adjusted bike is.
+The longer you sit in the saddle, the more important a well-adjusted bike becomes.

-- On long tours, good gloves are essential!
+- On long tours, good gloves are a must!

-Help with converting the bicycle can be found in the blog post "Conversion and change of stem and handlebar".
+Help with modifying the bicycle can be found in the blog post "Modification and Change of Stem and Handlebars".

 - Check the bike's settings, especially the handlebar height.

-- Can you rotate the handlebar?
+- Can you rotate the handlebars?
 Maybe it's more comfortable in a new position!

 - Does the stem offer adjustment options?